-Stroke is the second leading cause of death worldwide, and high blood pressure (BP) is the most important treatable factor that increases a person’s risk of having a stroke.
+Stroke is a leading cause of death and disability in the UK, and high blood pressure (BP) is the most important treatable factor that increases a person’s risk of having a stroke.

-Stiffness of the blood vessels supplying the brain (arterial stiffness), possibly due to long-standing raised BP, is also likely to be a factor that increases stroke risk.
-Such increased arterial stiffness results in the blood flow through these vessels being more pulsatile (throbs faster) than usual, and this increased pulsatility can be assessed by an ultrasound scan.
+Stiffness of the blood vessels supplying the brain (arterial stiffness) might be due to long-standing raised BP and is likely to be a factor that increases stroke risk.
+Arterial stiffness results in abnormalities in blood flow through these vessels as blood pulses through faster.

-This research is focused on assessing the relationship between the pulsatility of the blood flow through the blood vessels supplying the brain, and the risk of stroke in patients who have already had a stroke or “mini-stroke” in the past, and in particular to see if this relationship can be explained by raised BP alone.
+This research is focused on assessing the relationship between the pulsatility of the blood flow through the blood vessels supplying the brain, BP and the risk of stroke in stroke survivors, or people that have had a transient ischemic attack (TIA, sometimes called mini-stroke).

-The Oxford Vascular Study (OXVASC) recruits all patients with stroke or “mini-stroke” from a single population, and shortly after such an event, participants undergo multiple investigations including an ultrasound assessment of the pulsatility of the blood flow to the brain.
-They are provided with a home monitor that sends results wirelessly to the OXVASC research unit which facilitates detailed measurement of BP, and are followed up at regular intervals to assess for possible recurrent events.
+Iain will use information collected in the Oxford Vascular Study (OXVASC) to investigate the relationship between pulsality, BP and risk of stroke.
+The OXVASC study includes stroke survivors and people that have had a TIA from hospitals in Oxfordshire.
+The study participants undergo multiple investigations including an ultrasound assessment of the pulsatility of the blood flow to the brain.
+They are provided with a home BP monitor that sends results to the OXVASC research unit so researchers can collect detailed measurements of BP, and follow up with participants at regular intervals to assess their health, including if they have another stroke.

 Iain’s studies have furthered our understanding of the association of pulsatility of blood flow and BP with the risk of stroke.
 This includes understanding how to test new ways to measure BP and investigate new treatments to reduce BP that could improve stroke prevention.